Redocly/redocly-cli/docs/commands/push.md

 ### Push files to the `push-docs` project in the default organization

-The following command pushes the `index.md` and `docs/push.yaml` files to the project with `push-docs` slug belonging to organization with `redocly` slug.
+The following command pushes the `index.md` and `docs/push.yaml` files to the project with `push-docs` slug belonging to organization with `redocly` slug:

 ```bash
 REDOCLY_AUTHORIZATION=<api-key> \